Busy days at Seathwaite

 We are doing everything we can to find a solution for your parking needs, but it will take time.
 In the meantime, we’d like to ask everyone to do what they can to help ease the pressure of parking in the valley.

-Here are three things you can do to make a difference this summer:
+Here are three things you can do to make a difference:

 1. Ask: could a fire engine get past?

 2. Plan ahead

-Plan your trip ahead and park elsewhere on sunny days and bank holidays – could you plan your adventure to begin from a different car park in Borrowdale?
-Or could you save your Seathwaite adventure for another day in the quiet season, and plan a route starting elsewhere for the high season?
+Plan your trip ahead and park elsewhere.
+Seatoller car park is just 1 mile away and every penny helps care for the landscape nearby – could you begin from a different car park in Borrowdale?

 3. Go green